 “I have always loved luxury and I liked the idea of living here,” she adds, we get 300 days of sunshine here.
 We’re really spoiled.”

 We were a very small class and all from quite diverse backgrounds so I made some great friends too.”

 Last but not least, it is one of the most affordable MBAs in Europe: “I knew I wouldn’t leave with a huge debt so that was very important.”

-	What has been a benefit of having an IUM MBA and having that learning in term of looking for a job afterwards?
+What has been the benefit of having an IUM MBA and having that learning in terms of looking for a job afterward?